Enforce Email Verification Using a Post-Login Action or One-Time Password in Auth0

 Method 2: Prevent User Creation with One-Time Password Verification

-This out-of-the-box solution ensures that a user profile is created only after the email is verified with an OTP.
+This out-of-the-box solution ensures that a user profile is created only after the user verifies their email with an OTP.
 This synchronous process prevents the creation of accounts with fake or mistyped emails.

 -